 Arturia MiniFuse 1

 As an entry-level USB-C audio interface, the MiniFuse 1 offers excellent measured performance.
-When compared to its 192kHz-capable competitor, the Steinberg UR12, the price difference is minor, making its cost-performance reasonable when considering its bundled software and 5-year warranty.
+Against the least-expensive equal-or-better 192kHz competitor (Focusrite Scarlett Solo 4th Gen), general retail pricing is effectively the same, so cost-performance scores the maximum when factoring its bundled software and 5-year warranty.

 Overview